Home Can I Get Free Solar Panels in Northern Territory?

 Can I Get Free Solar Panels in the Northern Territory?

-The administration of the Northern Territory is dedicated to achieving a target of 50% renewable energy by 2030.
-To realize this aim, the government of the territory is providing advantages and fiscal assistance to residents to lower the upfront costs related to installing solar panel systems and other energy-efficient products.
-With these initiatives in mind, does the NT government also offer free solar panels?
+The governing authority in the Northern Territory is dedicated to achieving a target where half of its energy comes from renewable sources by 2030.
+To reach this target, the territorial government is providing locals with perks and financial aid to lower the upfront costs of installing solar panels and other devices that conserve energy.
+With these measures in place, does the NT government also offer free solar panels?

 No, the Northern Territory government does not offer free solar panels to its residents.
 However, the federal government’s STCs scheme and the NT Home and Business Battery Schemes are available for all eligible homeowners and businesses.